zaranasavani/Brain-Tumor-Prediction/README.md

 - Matplotlib for visualizing accuracy and loss
 - Joblib for saving the model
 - Python as the core programming language

+## 🚀 Project Workflow
+* Image Loading & Preprocessing: Images are loaded from the dataset and resized to 256x256 pixels.
+They are then normalized for better model performance.
+* CNN Model: A deep learning model that consists of several convolutional layers, pooling layers, and fully connected layers to classify brain tumor images.
+* Training: The model is trained on a set of labeled brain tumor images.
+* Testing: After training, the model is tested on unseen images to evaluate its performance.

+##  AI Concepts
+- Convolutional Neural Networks (CNN): Feature extraction and classification.
+- Adam Optimizer: Optimizes the model's performance.
+- Binary Cross-Entropy: Loss function for binary classification.